-• Bottled Water Delivery - Regular bottled-water deliveries (based on a volume of 50 gallons/household of four/month) will be made to participating residences at no cost by a bottled-water vendor established by the Management Zone.
+- Bottled Water Delivery Regular bottled-water deliveries will be made to participating residences at no cost by a bottled-water vendor established by the Management Zone.
 Bottled water delivery is available to any resident that qualifies for the AWP as described in Section 5.1.2.2.

-• Point of Use (POU) Treatment System - This option includes installation of a reverse osmosis (RO) treatment unit under the sink where water is to be provided in the household for drinking or cooking, e.g., under the kitchen sink.
+The initial volume of water delivered on a monthly basis to a household will be \\\\\\[Placeholder to allow additional discussion by Management Zone].
+This initial volume may be modified at an individual residence as discussed in Section 5.1.2.3.4. - Point of Use (POU) Treatment System This option includes installation of a reverse osmosis (RO) treatment unit under the sink where water is to be provided in the household for drinking or cooking, e.g., under the kitchen sink.
 A POU treatment system requires periodic maintenance (e.g., filter cartridge replacement).
 This option is available as long as the residence meets the technical requirements for implementation of a POU system (see Section 5.1.2.3.2).
 Maintenance of the POU treatment system will be paid for by the Management Zone as long as the EAP is effective.